CFGer/frontend-curriculum/01_HTML/README.md

 ### Recap

 * Start with the simple questions, working your way to more complex, thought provoking ones
-* The final questions should lead onto the class exercise (10-20mins)
-* Send out and go through the exercise solution-code (10 mins)
+* Go through the solution for all the exercises
 * Finish with the summary / checkpoints, then send out the homework starter-code